 Library funds must be maintained in accounts by the municipality, which will pay all library bills once they are approved by the library board.
-(Regular wages or other recurring regular payments authorized by the library board and verified by the library, may be paid by the municipality by the due date, and approved at the board's next meeting.)

 The library board shall supervise the administration of the public library and shall hire a library director and prescribe compensation for all library staff.
 The library director will appoint other employees for positions approved by the library board.

 Within 60 days of the end of the fiscal year of the municipality or county, the library board shall make a report to its governing body and the Division, providing specified information.
 The report shall contain a statement indicating whether the library system in which the library participates did or did not provide effective leadership and adequately meet the needs of the library, with an explanation of why the library board believes so.